 Mode of instruction

-The final grade is established by determining the weighted average of all elements.
+The final grade is given on the basis of all three components above.

 There will be no resit for the course work, but individual submissions can compensate each other.